Jurassic World Dominion: Plot

-Four years after the Lockwood Estate incident and the volcanic eruption on Isla Nublar, once-extinct dinosaurs freely roam the Earth and cause ecological disasters and are subject to animal cruelty.
-Amid global efforts to control the invasive species, Biosyn Genetics establishes a dinosaur preserve in Italy's Dolomites which conducts genomics research, ostensibly for pharmacological applications.
+Four years after the Lockwood Estate incident that followed the volcanic eruption of Isla Nublar, once-extinct dinosaurs freely roam the Earth, breeding exponentially.
+Amid global efforts to control them, Biosyn Genetics establishes a dinosaur preserve in Italy's Dolomites and conducts genomics research, ostensibly for pharmacological applications.

-Claire Dearing, Zia Rodriguez, and Franklin Webb, still with the Dinosaur Protection Group, investigate illegal dinosaur breeding sites; Claire's partner, Owen Grady, helps relocate stray dinosaurs.
-At their remote cabin in the Sierra Nevada Mountains, Claire and Owen secretly raise 14-year-old Maisie Lockwood (Benjamin Lockwood's biogenetic granddaughter) and protect her from nefarious groups seeking to exploit her unique genetic makeup.
-When Blue, (the Velociraptor raised by Owen), arrives with an asexually-reproduced hatchling, Maisie names it Beta.
-Increasingly frustrated living in seclusion, Maisie sneaks away, but mercenaries kidnap her and capture Beta.
+Claire Dearing, Zia Rodriguez, and Franklin Webb investigate illegal dinosaur breeding sites, also gathering proof of cases of animal cruelty.
+Claire's partner, Owen Grady, helps relocate stray dinosaurs.
+At their remote cabin in the Sierra Nevada mountains, Claire and Owen secretly raise 14-year-old Maisie Lockwood (Benjamin Lockwood's biogenetic granddaughter) and protect her from groups seeking to exploit her unique genetic makeup.

+When Blue, the last of the Velociraptors Owen raised and trained, arrives at the cabin with an asexually-reproduced hatchling, Maisie names it Beta.
+Increasingly frustrated living in seclusion, Maisie sneaks away to explore.
+Mercenaries searching for Maisie find and kidnap her and capture Beta.

-Meanwhile, swarms of giant locusts are decimating U.S. crops.
-Divorced paleobotanist Dr. Ellie Sattler observes that corporate-grown crops using Biosyn seeds are left uneaten, raising suspicions that they created the insects.
-Ellie takes a captured locust to her former partner, paleontologist Dr. Alan Grant.
-They determine that the locust was genetically engineered with Cretaceous-period arthropod DNA and contemporary migratory locusts.
+Meanwhile, swarms of giant locusts are devastating U.S. crops.
+Dr. Ellie Sattler observes that crops grown with Biosyn seeds are left uneaten, raising suspicions that Biosyn created the insects.
+She takes a locust obtained from West Texas to her former romantic partner, paleontologist Dr. Alan Grant and reveals she is now divorced from her husband Mark.
+They determine the locust was genetically engineered with Cretaceous-period and contemporary DNA.

-Franklin, now with the CIA's dangerous-species division, informs Claire and Owen that Maisie may have been taken to Malta.
-Upon arrival, Claire and Owen infiltrate a dinosaur black market with Owen's former Jurassic World colleague Barry Sembène, who is leading a raid for French Intelligence.
+Franklin, now with the CIA's dangerous-species division, discloses to Claire and Owen that the mercenaries are at Malta.
+Upon arrival there, they infiltrate a dinosaur black market with Owen's former Jurassic World colleague Barry Sembène, who is leading a French Intelligence raid.
 Carnivorous dinosaurs are unleashed during the foray, wreaking havoc.
-Claire and Owen learn that Maisie and Beta were transported to Biosyn, and sympathetic cargo pilot Kayla Watts agrees to fly them there.
+When Claire and Owen learn that Maisie and Beta were transported to the Biosyn facility, sympathetic cargo pilot Kayla Watts agrees to fly them there.